huntse/uncarved/content/articles/function_script.md

 +++
-title = "Shell Functions that are also executables
+title = "Shell Functions that are also executables" aliases = [ "/articles/function_script" ]
-vim: set syn=zsh:"
-aliases = [ "/articles/function_script" ]
 last_modified = "2006-04-30T14:03:35Z"
 +++